A Seven-Year Journey and the Making of Turtle Walker: A Collective Spotlight on Taira Malaney

 “Growing up, I always felt a connection to nature.
 I was raised with a forest and stream surrounding my home, with wild animals around my house, and with a lot of space to explore.
 As a kid and teen, I loved to spend every summer at lakes and in the ocean.
 Yet only when I was a young adult and traveled to different places around the world and then lived by the sea for a while, I felt the need to do something to help conserve our natural waters.
 For me, the way to do that was with environmental communication through documentary films.”

-Collective Spotlight: Sally Snow
+Collective Spotlight - Sally Snow

 The Jackson Wild Collective is an incredible network and community that is bringing natural history filmmakers and conservationists closer together.
 While this is particularly important at this time, crucially the platform is helping increase access to the industry to many across the world.
 Being based in Asia, and seeing first hand some of the barriers to local filmmakers breaking into the global industry, I cannot encourage people enough to sign up and join the community.
 You’ll have access to opportunities from jobs and grants, to masterclasses and events, but more importantly you can shape the industry and those opportunities moving forward.

-Collective Spotlight: Arun Dayanandan
+Collective Spotlight - Arun Dayanandan

 I am a biology graduate student from Montreal, Canada, currently studying forest ecology at Yale University.
 Over the past few years I have travelled around the world conducting research and sharing my findings with global audiences.
 My favourite part of the Collective has been the map feature and finding out there are many other filmmakers in the Jackson community from Canada!